Connection Between Employee Engagement and Wellness : Statistics

 According to a report by the American Psychological Association, one factor that plays a critical role in the success or failure of a wellness program is the participation of the senior leadership at the workplace.
 In workplaces where management does not seem interested in well-being, only 17% were likely to recommend it as a good place to work.
 Initiatives like these reveal the broader work culture at an organization.

 Employees who feel that their opinions are heard and acknowledged at a workplace are 4.6 times more likely to perform to the best of their abilities

-Great potential is lost when voices are stifled for whatever reason; Companies that promote the culture of open communication, diversity, and inclusiveness at their workplace gets to be more benefitted in terms of a broader range of perspectives in their decision making policy.
-Getting more diversified learned people on the table and listening to their outputs is a win-win situation for everyone, enormously benefitting the business as lack of appreciation is one of the major reasons for employees quitting from their jobs.
+Great potential is lost when voices are stifled for whatever reason; Companies that promote the culture of open communication, diversity, and inclusiveness at their workplace gets to be more benefited in terms of a broader range of perspectives in their decision making policy.
+Getting more diversified learned people on the table and listening to their outputs is a win-win situation for everyone, enormously benefiting the business as lack of employee appreciation is one of the major reasons for employees quitting from their jobs.

 Disengaged employees are going to cost you an immense amount of money

 According to a study of the times India, one-third of workers in the world’s 17 most influential economies are disengaged.
 The study also found that most of the highly engaged employees were from developing economies and vice versa.

 Disengaged employees translate into lost money, slow projects, and drained resources.
 Also, disengagement at a workplace means 37% higher absenteeism, 18% lower productivity, and 15% lower profitability, which when translated into money results in 34% of the disengaged employee’s annual salary.